-The Board of Directors and internal control
+The Board and internal control

-Managing operational risk primarily takes place within the operational subsidiaries, but with the company’s management as an active driving force through its positions in the boards of the subsidiaries.
+Managing operational risk primarily takes place within the operational subsidiaries, but with the Company’s management as an active driving force through its positions in the boards of the subsidiaries.
 Generally, the subsidiaries have established adequate practices for such risk management.

 The Group is exposed to currency, interest rate, and market risk, as well as credit risk and operational risk.